techcto/quickstart-solodev-eks/README.md

 <a href="#"><img src="https://raw.githubusercontent.com/solodev/aws/master/pages/images/Solodev_Lite_Header.jpg"/></a>

-# Solodev Kubernetes for EKS
+# Solodev Managed Kubernetes for EKS
 This Quick Start helps you to deploy a Kubernetes cluster that uses Amazon Elastic Kubernetes Service (Amazon EKS), enabling you to deploy, manage, and scale containerized applications running on Kubernetes on the Amazon Web Services (AWS) Cloud.

 ## Overview
-Solodev Kubernetes for EKS uses a set of YAML templates to create a new EKS cluster.
+Solodev Managed Kubernetes for EKS uses a set of YAML templates to create a new EKS cluster.
 All YAML templates are deployed via <a href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html">AWS CloudFormation</a>.

 ![AWS Diagram](https://raw.githubusercontent.com/solodev/aws/master/pages/images/Solodev_EKS_Architecture.jpg)